jtakyar/AssigningTask/README.md

 # SampleApp
-Read me file update for initiating Jenkins pipeline on commit
+Read me file update for initiating Jenkins pipeline on commit to master